breenmachine/httpscreenshot/README.md

 -dB, --dns_brute -> Must use with -vH for it to make sense.
 This flag specifies a file containing a list of potential subdomains.
 For any wildcard certificate e.g: "\*.google.com", HTTPScreenshot will try to bruteforce valid subdomains and add them to the list of URLs to be screenshotted.

 -r, --retries -> Sometimes Firefox or ghostscript timeout when fetching a page.
 This could be due to a number of factors, sometimes you just have too many threads going, a network hiccup, etc. This specifies the number of times to "retry" a given host when it fails.

+-tG, --trygui -> Upon failure to fetch with the headless browser phantomJS, will pop open FireFox and try again.

 -sF, --smartfetch -> Enables smart fetching to reduce network traffic, also increases speed if certain conditions are met.